transplanar/cypress-bdd-code-sample/Writeup.md

 These tests are written using the cypress-cucumber-preprocessor plugin for Cypress.
 Tests using this tool consist of a "feature file" containing Cucumber scenarios and a corresponding "step definitions" file containing the implementation of the test logic.

 This approach allows Cucumber scenarios to be shared among team members, product owners, and other stakeholders.
 It outlines the expected behavior of the application in a human-readable format, promoting alignment across the team.
-When supported by a mature set of reusable step definitions, this enables parallel development of tests and feature code.
+When supported by a mature set of reusable step definitions, this allows tests to be developed while the features under test are being developed.
+SDETs don't have to wait until the feature is complete.

 ### Scenario to Step Definition Mapping
 The default convention is for a particular feature file to have a corresponding step definitions file in a directory matching the name as shown below.